sftpgo/docs/docs/plugins/kms-providers.md

 | HashiCorp Vault | `hashivault://` | N/A |
 | Oracle Key Vault | `ocikeyvault://` | Yes (Instance Principal) |

+## How secrets are encrypted

+Starting from plugin version 1.3.0, secrets are protected with envelope encryption, so secrets of any size are supported with every provider and key type.
+Secrets encrypted with previous plugin versions are decrypted transparently and move to the envelope format when saved again.

+:warning: In a multi-node deployment, upgrade the plugin on every node before saving objects holding secrets: secrets written in the envelope format require plugin version 1.3.0 or later to be decrypted.

+Secrets move to the envelope format when they are saved.
+To re-encrypt every stored secret in one pass, rotate the KMS master key: a [`convertsecrets`](../cli.md#re-encrypting-the-stored-secrets) run with a new master key rewrites all stored secrets through the plugin.

+:information_source: The secret format is internal to the plugin: a `convertsecrets` run that keeps the current master key and provider reports the secrets as already up to date and leaves their format unchanged.

+Once every stored secret uses the envelope format, you can set the environment variable `SFTPGO_PLUGIN_KMS_REQUIRE_ENVELOPE` to `1` in the SFTPGo service environment to accept only envelope-encrypted secrets on decrypt.

 ## Installation

 Install the `sftpgo-plugins` package as described in [Audit Logs - Installation](audit-logs.md#installation).
 The plugin binary is `sftpgo-plugin-kms`.